meaning of a metric prefix, such as "milli-".

 The unit of electric charge in SI, 1948–present.
 Symbol, C. The amount of charge transported through any cross section of a conductor in one second by a constant current of one ampere.
-It is equivalent to the amount of charge on about 6,241,510,000,000,000,000 electrons.
+Since 20 May 2018, when the ampere was redefined, it is equivalent to the amount of charge on 6,241,509,074 × 10⁹ electrons.

 Portrait in oils by Hippolyte Lecomte.